Harold Gatty: Later career

 After World War II, Gatty relocated to Fiji with his Dutch-born second wife.
-Here he formed Fiji Airways which later became Air Pacific, subsequently the company name was changed in 2013 back to Fiji Airways.
-He was appointed to the Legislative Council in 1950 as one of two nominated European members, and served for two years.
+There he formed Fiji Airways which later became Air Pacific.
+In 2013, the company name was changed back to Fiji Airways.
+He was appointed to the Legislative Council in 1950, as one of two nominated European members, and served for two years.

-A few days after completing what would be his last book manuscript, Gatty suffered a stroke and died in August 1957.
+A few days after completing his last book manuscript, Gatty suffered a stroke and died in August 1957.
 He was buried in Fiji.

 In 1958, Gatty's completed manuscript on natural and primitive navigation techniques, Nature Is Your Guide: How To Find Your Way on Land and Sea by Observing Nature was published.
 Expanding upon the ideas of The Raft Book, Gatty developed a narrative of Pacific settlement by Polynesian navigators following migration of seabirds.
 He attributed cultural significance to the use of the pelorus by ancient Polynesians.

 Gatty's 1958 book was later republished and re-titled Finding Your Way Without Map or Compass.
-However, Gatty's original August 1957 preface to his manuscript clearly states that environmental pathfinding observations were only intended to supplement, never supplant the use of map and compass.
+Gatty's original August 1957 preface to his manuscript clearly states that environmental pathfinding observations were only intended to supplement, never supplant the use of map and compass.